 “The efforts of Concordians who are able to communicate in French as well as English are held in high regard by top academics and administrators at our university.”

 Opinion Leader of the Year – Kimberley Manning

 Opinion pieces and the informed perspective of Concordians are increasingly being featured in publications and media outlets, helping shape public debates.
 Kimberley Manning, principal of Concordia’s Simone de Beauvoir Institute, was tireless in her campaign for Bill C-61, the Senate bill on the rights of transgender people.

 Writing op-eds that were published in a variety of newspapers across the country and testifying before the Senate, Manning stepped into the spotlight and argued openly with opponents of the legislation.
 She shared her expertise on transgender rights and bore witness to the experiences of transgender people, especially children, in Canada.

 Manning was, in fact, away in Toronto pursuing her advocacy work on the evening of the award ceremony.
-Her daughter, Florence, and her husband, Jason Ens, executive director of Academic Policy, Planning, and Strategic Initiatives (APPSI) in the Office of the Provost and Vice-President, Academic Affairs, accepted the award on her behalf.
+Her husband, Jason Ens, executive director of Academic Policy, Planning, and Strategic Initiatives (APPSI) in the Office of the Provost and Vice-President, Academic Affairs, accepted the award on her behalf.

 Expert Commentator of the Year – Graham Dodds

 Graham Dodds, an expert on US politics and an associate professor in the Department of Political Science, was Concordia’s Newsmaker of the Week six times this past year, thanks to his commentary on last year’s US election.